Course is closed and no longer accepting applications.

 - Develop an interdisciplinary perspective on energy at Stanford

 - Build your personal cross-campus network of incoming graduate students

 - Network with Silicon Valley energy entrepreneurs

 - Attend in-depth, interactive elective discussions with Stanford faculty and researchers of your choice

 - Compete in the interactive group team challenge En-ROADS

 Energy@ is a collaboration among The Precourt Institute for Energy, the Stanford Institute for Materials and Energy Sciences, the SLAC National Accelerator Laboratory, and other campus energy groups.
 We offer a program designed to build an interdisciplinary cohort and to help incoming Stanford graduate and professional students jumpstart their first academic year through:

 Big Picture Talks: Stanford faculty will give 2-3 big picture talks throughout the week.

 15-min.
 Faculty Briefings: Stanford faculty will give 15-min. briefings on their current energy research throughout the week.

 Panel Discussions: We will hold 2-3 panel discussions featuring current students, alumni working in energy, and distinguished guests.

 Past participants who took this course said the following about their experience:

 The Energy@Stanford & SLAC course will feature a diverse line-up of Stanford faculty undertaking exciting research in the field of energy.
 One goal is to showcase the breadth and depth of energy expertise at Stanford University and SLAC National Accelerator Laboratory, while providing students a broad perspective on the topic of energy.
-We will have about 20 speakers over the course of four days.
+We will have about 20 speakers over the course of three-and-a-half days.